Joined: 22 Sep 2008

 3. Upgrade (or downgrade)to one of the forum recommended builds listed in this section, especially if you are running SP1 or v24 final (05/21/08 )13064 or 14896.
-Stick with what is recommended in the this thread or redhawk0's announcement if you want stability.
-At the time of writing, the latest official build is v.24 SP1.
-SP1 has a LOT of issues.
-It will spontaneously brick the Asus WL500W router.
+Stick with what is recommended in this thread or a router specific thread for your router if you want stability.

 All of these forum recommended builds are BETA and not "finished" yet.
-Although you use them at your own risk the forum recommended builds have been pretty thoroughly tested and work well, certainly better than SP1.
+Although you use them at your own risk the forum recommended builds have been pretty thoroughly tested and work well.
 Browse the forums and see what others are saying.

-The newest builds, such as the 18xxx or 19xxx builds, that are newer than the recommended builds have been released for TESTING only.
-OPENVPN does not work in the 19xxx builds!
+The newest builds, such as the 20xxx or 24xxx builds, that are newer than the recommended builds have been released for TESTING only.
 They are not new and "improved" and have not been released because they are obviously better.
-OFTEN they have massive problems.
-If they did not, they would be recommended in the forum.
+Some of the latest 25xxx buids seem to be reasonably good, but some builds can have massive problems.
 So realize that if you are installing a different build that the ones that are recommended here, you are testing a build and you might find that it DOES NOT WORK.
 Each build has a "build thread" in the forum that is created when the build is released.
 Report problems in that thread, but do not ask for help with your router in the build thread.
 IF YOU WANT A GENERALLY STABLE BUILD, USE ONE OF THE BUILDS RECOMMENDED IN THIS NOTE OR REDHAWK0'S RECOMMENDED BUILD THREAD!
 The only exception to this rule is if you are using a VERY new (2011+ release) router and that router requires initial flashing of a build that is newer than 15962, and in that case most should use 17990 or 18000 (which are basically the same).
 For newer routers you need to check the supported devices wiki and find which version was the first to be supported on your router, and not ever flash a build with a LOWER number than the first supported build.

 DON'T USE THE ROUTER DATABASE!
-The router database has recommended some less stable builds, including SP1 and 13064 (10/10/09) build.
-I suggest using the builds that are recommended here or in Redhawk's announcement above, rather than the ones in the router database.
+The router database has recommended some less stable builds, including 13064 (10/10/09) build or 14896.
+I suggest using the builds that are recommended here, rather than the ones in the router database.
 SP1 is full of bugs, and while 13064 is not nearly as bad, some are reporting connection issues fairly regularly.
 Sometimes the router database also has had the wrong build type.
 The router database is being worked on improve the recommendations but it still contains errors and bad builds.
 Do not skip over reading the install wiki for your router just because you got the files from the router database.
 You need to KNOW what to do with those files.
 The wiki usually has the right builds for particular routers.
 READ THE WIKI!